Shathin/folio/src/content/post/bali-family-vacation-2025-day-9-10-11.md

   </figcaption>
 </figure>

 To be honest, the zoo left me slightly underwhelmed.
 The enclosures felt a bit tight, and many animals seemed lethargic (perhaps habituated to constant visitors).
-After about an hour of wandering, fatigue from our earlier days of non-stop exploring caught up to us.
+We spent about an hour there, which is enough for a quick walkthrough, but you could easily spend more time if you want to look closely at the animals.
+After wandering for a bit, fatigue from our earlier days of non-stop exploring caught up to us.
 We decided to pause for lunch and then revisit whether we’d push onward to **[Tegenungan Waterfall](https://maps.app.goo.gl/mbVRLWcACPemy7KS7)**.

 Kusuma guided us to a surprise — a pure vegetarian restaurant, **[Hare Krishna Vegetarian](https://maps.app.goo.gl/QrnDAQ5QsARfvPDq7)**.
 Finding such a place in Bali (where non-veg reigns) felt lucky.
 We learned the restaurant is run by devotees of Krishna who maintain strict vegetarianism.
 We ordered local-style vegetarian renditions, and the meal was satisfying and wholesome.